 Leo is easy to find when you learn this one simple trick (did that sound like a fake internet guru line?).
 It is very straightforward and works during all the seasons when Leo is visible in the sky so you should have no trouble learning it.

-When is Leo visible in the night sky
+When is the Leo constellation visible in the night sky

 Not all constellations in the sky are visible all year long.
-Because of their alignment to Earth’s orbit, the constellations in the Zodiac belt are fully visible for about 9 months.
-Each one also hides fully behind the Sun for about one month.
-This can vary a bit depending on their size.
+Because of their alignment to Earth’s orbit, the constellations in the Zodiac belt are fully visible for about 9 months and then move to the area behind the Sun where they remain invisible to us from Earth for 3 months or so.

 Between August 10 and September 10, Leo fully hides behind the Sun.
 This differs a bit from the astrology dates for the zodiac where they consider the Sun to be in Taurus from July 23 to August 22.

 In what parts of the world is Leo visible?

 Leo can be seen from pretty much anywhere on Earth except for Antarctica.
 The exact latitudes are +90° to -65 ° which extends all the way from the North Pole to a few miles to the south of Argentina.